-"My primary goal when ranking pediatric orthopedics fellowships revolved around variety and volume.
+My primary goal when ranking pediatric orthopedics fellowships revolved around variety and volume.
 I sought a fellowship that would not only develop my operative skills, but more importantly my clinical skills and academic interests as well.
 As a fellow at Columbia Orthopedics and NewYork-Presbyterian Morgan Stanley Children's Hospital, I knew that I found the right place.
-The fellowship allows you to care for children along a wide spectrum of pediatric orthopedic conditions: including neuromuscular/cerebral palsy, deformity, spine, trauma, tumor and sports.
+The fellowship allows you to care for children along a wide spectrum of pediatric orthopedic conditions: including neuromuscular/ cerebral palsy, deformity, spine, trauma, tumor and sports.
 Plus, you can design the fellowship to fit your academic interests.
 As the only fellow, the flexibility and volume is apparent.

-During the fellowship I was surrounded by internationally recognized faculty known to be experts in the field who are also amazing mentors and truly care about your future success in the field.
-They were always approachable and constantly discussed future plans, running a busy practice/billing, and how to manage a work-life balance.
 Ultimately, whatever you put into the program is what you will get out.
 You have the opportunity to work with a phenomenal staff, dedicated residents, and participate in research with exceptional mentors.
-It has been an honor to be a member of the Columbia/NYP team/family and what better place to learn than in one of the greatest cities on earth - NYC!"
+It has been an honor to be a member of the Columbia/NYP team/ family and what better place to learn than in one of the greatest cities on earth-NYC!